 Pani frattau

-One of the staples of Sardinian food is this dish of pane carasau soaked in broth (preferably sheep) and layered with a poached egg, onions, tomatoes and basil and grated pecorino cheese.
+The bread is soaked in broth (preferably sheep) and layered with a poached egg and a sauce made with onions, tomatoes and basil.
+It’s topped with grated pecorino cheese.
 It’s full of flavor.

 Panada

-This Sardinian food will remind you of the empanadas you can find in South America – the concept is the same.
-Originally from Assemini, a small town not far from Cagliari, you can find variations of it all over Sardinia.
 A dough made with flour, lard, water and salt is laid on a tray and stuffed with a mixture of potatoes, sun-dried tomatoes, parsley, garlic, olive oil and either lamb or eel.
 It’s baked in the oven until the dough becomes golden and crispy and the filling is moist and bursting with flavor.

 Sweets

 Sardinian sweets are usually prepared using almonds or cheese.
 The best ones are homemade – usually by women – and require long hours of work.
+They can be found at traditional Sardinian bakeries or (cheaper and not as good versions) at supermarkets too.

 Sebadas

-The most famous Sardinian dessert outside of Sardinia it is made by filling a very thin dough with a mixture of mild cheese slightly cooked with lemon peel and sugar.
+It is made by filling a very thin dough with a mixture of mild cheese slightly cooked with lemon peel and sugar.
 It is then deep fried and served piping hot with local honey.
 The cheese melts and the dough becomes crispy.
 It is honestly addictive.

 Pardule